Color Analysis Deep - Is this you?

 But DEEP is your primary characteristic and the dominant element of your color direction.

-Your overall look is dark and almost exotic!
-You have great contrast between your skin, eyes and hair.
+Your overall look is dark - almost exotic! there is strong contrast between your skin, eyes and hair.

 Your Hair: could be anywhere from brunette to black, or even a very deep auburn.